Funding

 Feasibility Studies Call

-Two types of award are available in our Feasibility Studies Calls:
+Two types of award were available in our Feasibility Studies Calls:

 1. Multi-investigator feasibility study awards: max project cost £80,000 (at 100% FEC)